How to sell energy back to the grid. Ways for your business to make money

 How Bionic can help

 Adding another meter might seem like extra work for your business, so it’s understandable if you need some time to think this over.
-If you need more help understanding how SEG tariff work or how business energy works in general - get in touch today with the Bionic team today.
+If you need more help understanding how SEG tariffs work or how business energy works in general, get in touch today with the Bionic team today.
 We are also on hand to help with your business energy needs, including business electricity and business gas.

 Want to read up on business energy yourself?
 Head over to our energy guides section to see content from our energy experts.